Intelligent-Reliable-Autonomous-Systems/CocoGrid/README.md

 ## Utility

-For convenient testing, there is a utility command `python -m minimujo`.
+For convenient testing, there is a utility command `python -m cocogrid`.
 These are the utilities:

-- `--list`, `-l`: list the available minimujo environment ids.
+- `--list`, `-l`: list the available cocogrid environment ids.
 - `--gym`, `-g`: spawn an interactive window with keyboard input.
 - `--minigrid`, `-m`: spawns an interactive window for a grid world
 - `--detail`, `-d`: give details about the selected environment